 Coaches, players, parents...even your aunt Judie know the importance of the serve in today’s modern game.
 More specifically, the first serve.
-The first serve is so critical that the top 10 servers on the ATP win over 77% of their first serve points!
+The first serve is so critical that the top 10 servers on the ATP, year after year, win over 77% of their first serve points!
 And it’s not just on the men’s side.
 The top 10 women on the WTA win between 69%-79% of first serve points.

 Want more proof?
-Look at Table 1 - the men are winning over 3/4 of their first serve points.
-On the other hand, when these top pros miss their first serves, they only win between 52% and 55% of the time.
+Look at Table 1 - in 2016, the top serving men won over 3/4 of their first serve points.
+On the other hand, when these top pros missed their first serves, they only won between 52% and 55% of their points.
 That means that every time you miss a first serve, it’s almost a coin toss whether you’ll win that point.
-This scenario is even more dire on the women’s side (Table 2) - with only 2 players (Stosur and Makarova) having a second serve winning percentage above 50%.
+This scenario is even more dire on the women’s side (Table 2) - with only 2 players (Stosur and Makarova) having a second serve winning percentage above 50% in 2015.
 So if you’re a female player hitting a second serve, you’ll lose that point more often than you’ll win it.
 If you weren’t convinced before about the importance of the first serve, you should be by now.

 More Than Just Percentages - Tennis Players Need Speed On First Serves